interactive-cookbook/alignment-models/README.md

 Functionality | Output
 --- | ---
-*Best Alignment* |Alignment to the best action only, [original version](https://github.com/interactive-cookbook/alignment-models/releases/tag/v1.1.0).
+*Best local alignment* |Alignment to the best action only, [original version](https://github.com/interactive-cookbook/alignment-models/releases/tag/v1.1.0).
 *Top k best alignments* | Top k best alignments
-*Graph Edit Distance (GED)* | All possible alignments and their corresponding alignment scores, ranked from the best to the worst.
+*All alignments and their scores for Graph Edit Distance (GED)* | All possible alignments and their corresponding alignment scores, ranked from the best to the worst.

 ## Requirements
 You can find all the requirements in the file `requirement.txt`.
 Please call `requirement.txt --no-depts` when you install the requirements.